Rajpratik71/linux-manPages/touch.md

        -f     (ignored)

        -h, --no-dereference
-              affect  each symbolic link instead of any referenced file (use‐ ful only on systems that can change the timestamps  of  a  sym‐ link)
+              affect each symbolic link instead of any referenced file (useful only on systems that can change the timestamps of a symlink)

        -m     change only the modification time